alexacarlson/DeepDesign2019/README.md

 On this page you can find code that will allow you to explore different 2D-to-2D and 2D-to-3D image editing techniques, as well as collect simple datasets.

-It includes the following folders:
+It includes the following folders and files:

 + 2D_3D_style_dream_neural_renderer:
 This folder contains code that allows you to perform style transfer, deep dreaming, or vertex optimization on mesh objects.
 Note that for style transfer and vertex optimization, a 2D guide image is required.
 More information on how to run the code is provided below.